New COVID cases plunge/Union & Essex, NJ, see biggest decline

 Bergen, Hudson, Mercer, Middlesex, Morris, and Passaic counties are classified as "substantial" risk, with the rest of the state still in the CDC's highest tier.

-The change is welcome news to COVID weary New Jersey residents, but comes as state health officials still warn of a Fall and Winter spike in infections as more people move to indoor activities.
-They are warning people to take precautions through the upcoming holidays, though say trick-or-treating is considered safe.
+The change is welcome news to COVID-weary New Jersey residents, but comes as state health officials still warn of a fall and winter spike in infections as more people move to indoor activities.
+They are warning people to take precautions through the upcoming holidays, but have said trick-or-treating is considered safe.

 The drop in metrics also comes as New Jersey approaches six million fully vaccinated individuals.
-5,989,956 people who live, work or study in New Jersey are considered fully vaccinated.
 However, few of those are coming back for their recommended booster shot.
-Only 20% of those eligible, have received the extra dose.
+Only 20% of those eligible have received the extra dose.

-State health officials are also preparing to launch a blitz to get kids as young as 5 vaccinated, once the FDA approves the shots for kids.
+State health officials are also preparing to launch a blitz to get kids as young as 5 vaccinated, once the United States Food and Drug Administration approves the shots for kids.
 That is expected to happen as early as next month.
-New Jersey Health Commissioner Judy Persichilli says vaccine doses will be made available at state clinics as well as pediatricians offices and possible inside schools.
+New Jersey Health Commissioner Judy Persichilli said vaccine doses will be made available at state clinics as well as pediatricians' offices and possible inside schools.

-Governor Phil Murphy says he is still considering making a COVID vaccination mandatory to attend in-person classes in New Jersey.
+Gov. Phil Murphy said he is still considering making a COVID vaccination mandatory to attend in-person classes in New Jersey.